stackrox/stackrox/ui/apps/platform/README.md

 one test suite specifically in headless mode, use `yarn cypress-spec <spec-file>`.

-#### End-to-end Tests for Demo Automation (Cypress)

-To bring up [Cypress](https://www.cypress.io/) UI use `yarn cypress-demo-open`.
-To run all end-to-end tests in a headless mode use `yarn test-e2e-demo-local`.
-Make sure that `CYPRESS_DEMO_PASSWORD` is set with the Central Password for the Demo Setup.

 ### Feature flags

 #### Add a feature flag to frontend code